packman1783/training-exercise-A.L2.5-notification-prduser/README.md

 The User Service is responsible for CRUD operations with users.
 After creating or deleting a user, the service generates a NotificationEvent and sends it to the user.notifications Kafka topic.

-Both microservices use a common infrastructure stack deployed via Docker Compose.
+Both microservices use a common infrastructure stack deployed via Docker Compose and local postreSQL.

 zookeeper - coordination for Kafka
 kafka - Message broker